 QuantIC doctorial researcher wins STEM for BRITAIN gold medal

-Bernard Cooper, James Watt School of Engineering postgraduate researcher at the University of Glasgow, was awarded a gold medal in STEM for BRITAIN for his presentation on miniaturised cooling of quantum detectors.
+Bernard Cooper, James Watt School of Engineering postgraduate researcher at the University of Glasgow, was awarded gold for his presentation on minaturised cooling of quantum detectors.

 STEM for BRITAIN is a prestigious scientific poster competition and exhibition which has been held in Parliament since 1997 and is organised by the Parliamentary & Scientific Committee.
 It aims to give members of the Houses of Parliament an insight into the outstanding research work being undertaken in UK universities by early-career researchers.
 Awards are made in physics, biological and biomedical sciences, chemistry, engineering and mathematical sciences.